kartoza/osgs/sphinx/source/workflows/publishing-qgis-project.md

 To deploy the QGIS Server service, run `make deploy-qgis-server`.
 Use `make ps` to view the services running.
 The following services should be up:

 ![Services Up](../img/publish-using-pgservice-file-4.png)

+You can view the logs for the QGIS Server service using `make qgis-server-logs`.

 ### Creating the server-side connection service file